Jartza/PS2toAmiga/README.md

 On second layout, Left CTRL is mapped to CTRL, Right CTRL to ALT, ALT to Right Amiga-key.
 Also on second layout, F11 and F12 are mapped to Left and Right Amiga-keys.

+Mofifying the keyboard mapping should be pretty straight forward, in the table the comment after keycode denotes the respective key on PS/2 keyboard and the Amiga keycode can be checked from [this image](images/amigakeys.png).
+Do not remove values from the table, and do not change the order of the items!
+Only change the HEX Amiga keycode, before the comment.

 Code itself is "quick'n'dirty" -style but should be pretty much commented out so you can modify the internals of it to your own needs - if you have any.